 Salsa in Southtown

 Latin American music and dancing is all the rage in the Southtown Arts and Entertainment District along South Alamo Street near the King William District.
-Several clubs swing to a Cuban, Argentinian, Mexican, and Brazilian beat.
-Whether you come to dance to cumbia at a Mexican ballroom or you try the merengue, there's a place for you in San Antonio most every night and weekend.
-First Fridays of the month are the main event in Southtown, of course -- shops, galleries, restaurants, and clubs stay open late, and special openings and art events flood the area.
+Several clubs swing to a Cuban, Argentinian, Mexican, or Brazilian beat.
+Whether you come to dance to cumbia at a Mexican ballroom or you try the merengue, there’s a place for you in San Antonio most every night and weekend.
+First Fridays and Second Saturdays of the month are the main event in Southtown—shops, galleries, restaurants, and clubs stay open late, and special openings and art events flood the area.

 Conjunto: An American Classic